Up to one in five kids develop Long COVID after infection.

 Source: Characterizing Long COVID in Children and Adolescents, JAMA, 2024.

-Post Exertional malaise (PEM) is the cardinal symptom of Myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS, and is a symptom that has been reported in children with Long Covid.
+Post Exertional malaise (PEM) is the cardinal symptom of Myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS, and is a symptom that has been reported in children with Long COVID.
 PEM is a flare of symptoms and/or the appearance of new symptoms after exertion, often presenting 24 hours after the triggering event.
 Physical activity, cognitive overexertion, and sensory overload can all trigger PEM.
 Post Exertional malaise is a unique symptom, incongruent with experiences of fatigue after overexertion in healthy children.
 It is not the same as being more tired than normal after an activity, or second day muscle soreness after an activity.

-Long Covid, often an invisible illness, relies heavily on patients describing their symptoms for proper recognition.
+Long COVID, often an invisible illness, relies heavily on patients describing their symptoms for proper recognition.
 This can be challenging for children, who may find it difficult to recognize and describe their symptoms.
-It’s crucial to understand that children may display Long Covid symptoms differently than adults.
+It’s crucial to understand that children may display Long COVID symptoms differently than adults.
 Recognizing these differences ensures they receive the necessary care and attention.

 COVID-19 has been discovered to awaken dormant infections in individuals, leading to a resurgence of symptoms from conditions such as EpsteinBarr virus (EBV),